Gerontological Nursing Competencies

 As well as facilitation by gerontological researchers in the workshops and online, every participant is allocated an expert mentor from practice to provide support and guidance throughout the course.

-At the end of the programme, participants will attain specialised gerontological nursing knowledge and skills required to work effectively with older people and their families.
-The outcome of completing the GNCs programme is a portfolio of evidence for essential or enhanced level of specialist practice.
+At the end of the program, participants will attain specialised gerontological nursing knowledge and skills required to work effectively with older people and their families.
+The outcome of completing the GNCs program is a portfolio of evidence for essential or enhanced level of specialist practice.

 • Entry Requirements